summernote/summernote.github.io/00-getting-started.md

 ### For bootstrap 4

 You can also use Summernote with Bootstrap 4 using `summernote-bs4.js` and `summernote-bs4.css`.
-This is also beta version, as Bootstrap 4 is in beta.
-Below is a code example using bootstrap 4.
+Note that this is a beta version.
+Below is a code example using Bootstrap 4.

 <iframe src="/bs4.html" width="100%" height="200" frameborder="0"></iframe>